syeda-noorfatima/sparkflow/README.md

 ### AI Processing
 - Automatically extracts individual tasks from unstructured input (including multiple tasks from a single capture).
-- Detects deadlines, reminders, and relevant notes.
+- Detects dates, reminder times, recurrence, and relevant notes from natural language.
 - Categorizes and prioritizes tasks into **Must Do** vs **Could Do**.
-- Asks a single, concise clarification question when — and only when — essential information is genuinely missing (e.g. "Which Friday do you mean?").
-It never invents dates, priorities, or details.
+- Follows a **"Capture and Forget"** philosophy — processing never interrupts the user with follow-up questions.
+If scheduling details are vague, the AI makes the best reasonable interpretation (e.g. "someday" → no fixed date); if something is genuinely unmentioned, it's left as "Not Set" rather than invented.

 ### Review & Editing
 - Users can edit title, notes, category, deadline, priority, or delete the task entirely.
 - Existing tasks can also be edited conversationally (e.g. "Change the reminder to Friday at 5 PM" or "Move this to Could Do").

 ### Dashboard
-- **Next Priority** — task that matters most right now to prevent ADHD paralysis that is caused by too many options.
+- **Next Priority** — surfaces the single task that matters most right now, to cut through ADHD decision paralysis caused by seeing too many options at once.
 - **Must Do** / **Could Do** lists, AI-ordered but manually reorderable.
 - **Completed** tasks, collapsed by default so they don't clutter the view.